RohanVashisht1234/zorsig/README.md

-# Zorsig a better morse library for Zig programming language
+# Zorsig: a better morse library for Zig programming language

 Features:
 - minimum version of zig: 0.13.0